John Riel Casimero: Acts of lasciviousness

-Casimero is facing a case of “Acts of lasciviousness and RA 7610”; the case involves the alleged molestation of a 17-year-old, whom the boxer had invited to his hotel room in Taguig last June 7, 2021.
-The complaint was filed on February 11, 2022, according to Southern Police District.
+In 2022, Casimero was charged with acts of lasciviousness and sexual assault over the alleged molestation of a 17-year-old whom he had invited to his hotel room in Taguig in June 2021.
+Casimero's brother and trainer, Jayson, called the charges “fabricated”.

-Casimero's brother and trainer, Jayson, said the complaint was “fabricated” and that their camp knows who is behind the case.
-He also stated that their lawyer will issue a statement regarding the matter.
+Threats against boxing personalities

+On September 2024, DWAR Abante Radyo reported the dispute about John Riel and his brother Jayson during a Facebook live stream in Jayson's account Quadro Alas it’s my boy.
+Respondent exclaimed the following expletives and threatening remarks directed at sports commentator and social media personality, Pow Salud.
+Due to constant public arguments, heated atmosphere, and controversies surrounding the Casimero brothers.
+Salud has now officially stopped making articles, video contents, and coverage about Casimero.

+On October 2024, following Casimero's victory against Saul Sanchez, international boxing judge Edward Ligas reported that Casimero and his entourage confronted him at Narita Airport in Japan, with Ligas alleging threatening behavior from Casimero's group over negative commentary he had made about the boxer, and accused Ligas of "spreading lies" and "attacking them".
+Ligas has indicated he is considering formal legal action against John Riel Casimero and his brother and trainer, Jayson, at the Games and Amusements Board (GAB) and the Japan Boxing Commission (JBC).
+Ligas expressed apprehension that a future encounter might escalate to physical confrontation.

 Personal life

 Casimero has two daughters from a previous relationship.

 Entertainment career

 Internet

 Casimero has a YouTube channel called Quadro alas tv vlog.
 Casimero also had a channel called Quadro Alas it's my boy but is now mainly managed by his brother and trainer, Jayson, since late 2021.

 Battle of the YouTubers

 On August 20, 2021, Vloggers TV announced that Casimero will be fighting in the first Battle of the YouTubers Season 2 celebrity boxing card.
-It was announced on December 22, 2021 that Casimero will be facing Jormiel Labador in the supporting bout scheduled on December 28, 2021 in Metro Manila, Philippines.
+It was announced on December 22, 2021, that Casimero will be facing Jormiel Labador in the supporting bout scheduled on December 28, 2021, in Metro Manila, Philippines.
 However, Casimero was forced to pull out of the exhibition matched after the WBO prohibited Casimero from partaking in any event negotiations without the authorization of the sanctioning body and Probellum—the promoter of the card that was supposed to be topped by the postponed title defense against Paul Butler on December 11, 2021.
 Casimero was replaced by his brother and trainer, Jayson, in the exhibition bout and won.
+Vloggers TV eventually cut ties to John Riel and Jayson Casimero.